JussiLem/RecipeBook/README.md

 ## General info

+### Authentication flow

+When the user authenticates the app retrieves credentials from Cognito.
+Appsync connects to the data source (DynamoDB) with AppSync resolvers.

 ### Architecture

-When the user authenticates and retrieves credentials from Cognito.
-Appsync connects to the data source (DynamoDB) with AppSync resolvers.

 ![Architecture](architecture.png "Architecture of the app")